Flemingdon Park: History

 In July 2006, 17-year-old Omar Wellington was beaten and murdered by a couple of young men.
 This rattled the neighbourhood's residents.

 Rochefort Drive has been subject to a number of gang-related shootings and stabbings, instilling fear on residents that live on the low-income block, as well as neighbouring homes and commercial buildings on Ferrand Drive.

 A new condo development called Sonic consists of two high-rise buildings of 28 and 30 storeys in height and also includes four-storey townhomes.
 Due to the development's proximity to Rochefort Drive, which is a low-income block of Flemingdon Park south of the condominiums, it has made the purchase of Sonic suites undesirable.

-The Line 5 Eglinton, a light rapid transit line, is expected to open in 2023 with three stops in Flemingdon Park.
+The Line 5 Eglinton, a light rapid transit line, is expected to open in 2024 with three stops in Flemingdon Park.
 It will connect the neighbourhood to the Line 1 Yonge–University subway and to Scarborough Town Centre.
 Plans are being made for a large land development at the 24-hectare former Celestica site at Don Mills Road and Eglinton Avenue to house thousands of people in eight condo towers, and open new offices and shops.

-On October 12, 2021, Metrolinx unveiled the interior design of the Science Centre Station, located at Don Mills and Eglinton as part of the Line 5 Eglinton Crosstown Line.
+On October 12, 2021, Metrolinx unveiled the interior design of the Don Valley station, located at Don Mills and Eglinton as part of the Line 5 Eglinton Crosstown Line.
 Anne-Marie Atkins, Strategic Communications Representative of Metrolinx, said the station is "90 percent complete".

-Science Centre Station features a main concourse, as well as an underground concourse with red tiling at platform level.
+The station features a main concourse, as well as an underground concourse with red tiling at platform level.

 Redevelopment

 Since April 2017, plans to build an additional apartment to the existing 25 Saint Dennis Drive apartment by Preston Group was underway and later approved by the City of Toronto.
 Residents have continued to advocate against the redevelopment, which includes a 37-storey residential building, on the premise that residents were not adequately consulted with.

 Celestica's manufacturing plant, which once sat at 844 Don Mills Road, was demolished in late 2018 to make way for Crosstown by developers Aspen Ridge homes.
-The site will feature a 100,000 square-foot recreation centre, townhomes, over a dozen luxury condominium suites, and retail spaces.
+The site will feature a 100,000 square-foot recreation centre, townhomes, over a dozen condominium suites, and retail spaces.

 Demographics

 Traditionally, the neighbourhood served as affordable housing for new immigrants to Canada.
 Today, the neighbourhood's population is mainly immigrants, who accounting for approximately two-thirds of residents (Canada 2011 Census).
 Though quite diverse in composition, the majority of immigrants originate from South Asia, Southeast Asia, Eastern Europe and Western Europe (Census 2006, Census 2011).
-Statistics Canada 2011 census has reported that the population of Flemingdon Park consists of residents born in various places around the world, including Germans, Romanians, Kenyans and Sri Lankans.
+Statistics Canada 2011 census has reported that the population of Flemingdon Park consists of residents born in various places around the world, including Greeks, Pakistanis, Filipinos and Sri Lankans.